 My intention: to help you first do it yourself, then do it for other people.

 Many would describe my approach as spiritually playful, theoretically fluid and personally enjoyable.
-You can get a sense of it from reading my Enzyme for Thoughts or some blog posts on happiness or meaning & money.
+You can get a sense of it from reading my Enzyme for Thoughts or some blog posts on happiness, meaning & money, anger, fear, kindness, judgment, resentment, the pain of passionate work.

 The metaphor of enzyme works quite well here: You digest your experiences better, and as a result, your life becomes more fertile, generative and holistic.
 Sometimes it results in more meaning too.
 I hope with some good starting enzymes, you can cultivate a healthy culture for yourself, so that you can turn whatever shit life gives into nourishing fertilizer.